Addiction & Recovery > Educational Resources near

 Spirituality, compassion, integrity, respect, and inclusivity are the core values that we live by.

 Alpha Home offers gender-specific Outpatient Treatment in San Antonio for both men and women.
-Alpha Home’s Outpatient Program is for clients in need of treatment who have the skills and support to recover without residential care.
+Alpha Home’s Outpatient Program is for clients needing treatment with the skills and support to recover without residential care.

 The Outpatient Program allows the client to enter or continue treatment in the least restrictive setting.
 The average length of stay is four to six months and will vary based on individual client needs and circumstances.